Trendix-Creative-Apps/TwitterBundle/README.md

     twitter_consumer_secret: '' # Consumer Secret (API Secret)
     twitter_access_token: '' # Access Token
     twitter_access_token_secret: '' # Access Token Secret
+    twitter_salt: '' # Used for security.
+Just put a phrase or any string and don't tell it to anyone else.
 ````

 ## How can I use this bundle?